dim-tri/adopse-imbd/README.md

 UI/UX, Client Side Developer

 # ![vc1](/development/images/cine-vector1.png)  Movie Information
+Find any information you desire for all your favourite movies!
+Our database includes hundrends of movies and is always up to date with the latest and greatest!
+OMDb API ensures that we deliver you information even if the data is not available in our database.
 # ![vc1](/development/images/cine-vector2.png)  Movie Discovery
+Explore all the movies included in our database, see the top rated and newly released films!
+Looking for something specific?
+Use the search function and find any specific movie!
 # ![vc1](/development/images/cine-vector4.png)  Movie Recommendation
+Don't know what to watch?
+Our recommendation algorithm with deliver you personalized suggestions that are sure to suprise you!
 # ![vc1](/development/images/cine-vector5.png)  Watchlist
+Not enough time?
+Save a personal list of movies to watch any time you like.
 # ![vc1](/development/images/cine-vector6.png)  Reviews/Comments
+Leave your impressions and reviews for any movie while reading through other users comments!
 ![Logo](/development/images/cinema-vector.png)